 Marvin

 Marvin came to us as a stray and is estimated to be 15+ years old.
 He is blind in his left eye and has limited sight in his right eye, but he has excellent hearing!
 Marvin takes medication for his medium-grade heart murmur and his arthritis.
-Marvin is usually a goog boy, but every so often he sees the boogey man and then he bites!
+Marvin is usually a good boy, but every so often he sees the boogey man and then he bites!
 He loves being around his people and he loves his meals.
 Most of all he loves going outside to explore in the grass.
 This sweet old senior is living his best life as a forever foster with a family who appreciates his quirky personality.

 Raven